wework/ray/docs/faq.md

 ### I have a question, where can I get help?

-If you are a WeWork employee, you can join our slack channel [#ray-design-system](https://wework.slack.com/messages/CFLL3QWQ5).
-Otherwise, you can get involved on our [GitHub issues](https://github.com/wework/ray/issues)
+If you are a WeWork employee, you can join our slack channel [#ray-design-system].
+Otherwise, you can get involved on our [GitHub issues].

-If you have a a security or legal concern please email [ray@wework.com](mailto:ray@wework.com)
+If you have a a security or legal concern please email [ray@wework.com](mailto:ray@wework.com).

 ### What is the purpose of having a [storybook] and a documentation website?